ableco/planter/README.md

 `HEROKU_APP_NAME` is automatically set but you will need to define `GITHUB_ACCESS_TOKEN` and `GITHUB_REPOSITORY_FULL_NAME` in [the Heroku config yourself](https://devcenter.heroku.com/articles/config-vars).
+These variables are used to read the pull requests associated with your review apps.

 Your Heroku review apps need to be configured to run the Planter rake tasks after deploy and before destroy.
 This can be accomplished by updating your `app.json` file to use